In this DIY tutorial, I show you how to build a DIY cedar accent wall using reclaimed fence boards.

 Then, sand the wood putty flush with the board using 220 grit sandpaper.

 Stain Fence Boards for a Wall

-Honestly, I just chose the 5 colors listed below and just went with it.
+Furthermore, I just chose the 5 colors listed below and went with it.

 First, I separated the boards into 5 groups to make certain I had an equal number of fence boards for each color wood stain.

 Next, I used a chip brush to apply the wood stain to 10 fence boards at once.